slint/asclepias-schema/ADS-mock-events.md

 }
 ```

-*** Event: ADS discovers that a journal article cites a Zenodo (software) record (already in the ADS database)
+## Event: ADS discovers that a journal article cites a Zenodo (software) record (already in the ADS database)

 This will result in the emission of a `relation_added` event just like the one earlier.
+Since an `IsIdenticalTo` event has been transmitted, equating the Zenodo DOI with the ADS bibcode for that record, the broker will recognize this equivalency.

 ![Image of ADS events](https://github.com/asclepias/event-model/blob/master/ADS_events.png)